adexdams/daily-sales-report-ai-agent/README.md

 The Daily Sales Report Agent System cuts hours of manual analysis from a manager’s workflow by automatically generating clear, decision-ready insights from raw transaction data.
 Instead of combing through spreadsheets, leaders receive an executive-level summary with trends, anomalies, and strategic recommendations within seconds.
 This not only accelerates operational decision-making but also improves consistency and quality across daily reporting.

-In the future these agents could be extended to support forecasting, multi-day comparative analytics, and automated anomaly investigation.
+In the future, these agents could be extended to support forecasting, multi-day comparative analytics, and automated anomaly investigation.
 These additions would further elevate the system from a reporting assistant to a full intelligence partner for retail and e-commerce operations.

----

 ## Data Source